My name is Amanda and I’m a user experience developer looking for fully remote HTML / CSS / accessibility work.

 Contact me if you would like me to speak at your event.
 I believe in education to empower people within and those finding their way into the wonderful world of the web.
 To push forward initiatives of mentorship and community building, I also teach classes with Girl Develop It and co-organize the monthly Boston CSS Meetup.

-Previously, I was the lead user experience developer at DockYard, and a senior designer at Upstatement.
+Previously, I was the lead user experience developer at DockYard, and I have contracted for Cantina and Upstatement.
 I’ve worked with clients such as NASDAQ, News @ Northeastern, McGraw-Hill Education, and IDEO.
 One of the most interesting projects I had the opportunity to work on was the redesign of RubyGems, the open source gem hosting service to over a hundred thousand Ruby programs and libraries.
 Its daily traffic meant performance was a priority and its user-generated content meant the implementation of the design had to be flexible.
 Get in touch if you’d like to chat!